datastax/cassandra-data-migrator/README.md

 # Steps:

-1. sparkConf.properties file needs to be configured accordingly
+1. sparkConf.properties file needs to be configured as applicable for the environment
    > Sample Spark conf file configuration can be found here: `astra-spark-migration-ranges/src/resources/sparkConf.properties`

 ```